West Palm Beach Braves

 The West Palm Beach Braves were a Minor League Baseball team that operated from 1965 to 1968, based in West Palm Beach, Florida.
 The team was an affiliate of the Braves franchise of Major League Baseball (MLB)—the major-league Braves were based in Milwaukee from 1953 to 1965, and Atlanta thereafter.
-The minor-league Braves played in the Florida State League and their ballpark was Connie Mack Field.
+The minor-league Braves played in the Florida State League and at the ballpark Connie Mack Field.